Table of Contents

 - Heatmaps (e.g., Hotjar, Crazy Egg) show where users click and scroll.

-- Session recordings let you watch user behavior on your site.
+- Session recordings allow you to watch user behavior on your site.

 Accessibility vs Usability: Key Differences and How They Work Together